-U.S. Army Reserve Two-star General retires with honor
+U.S. Army Reserve Two-Star General retires with honor

 |0

-This work, U.S. Army Reserve Two-star General retires with honor, by SFC Elizabeth Breckenkamp, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Reserve Two-Star General retires with honor, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT